 Gubbio

 Gubbio is a charming little town in Umbria worth visiting annually as a day trip from Rome.
 However, the city is extraordinary during Christmas time.
-Namely, Gubbio boasts of having the most enormous Christmas tree in the world, recognized by the Guinness Book of World Records in 1991.
-The tree design is spread across the slopes of Mount Ingino, towering over the town at the height of 650 meters from top to bottom.
+Namely, Gubbio boasts of having the most enormous Christmas tree in the world, which was recognized by the Guinness Book of World Records in 1991.
+The tree design is spread across the slopes of Mount Ingino, towering over the town at a height of 650 meters from top to bottom.
 It takes over 3,000 lights and 8 km of electrical cables to create the tree, which you can see from a distance of 40 km.
 The tree is usually lit up on the weekend before December 8 and remains illuminated until the Befana on January 6.

 ©imaginapulia.com